 4. Let Your Dog Sleep in Your Tent with You

 Most of us already do this, but it’s a good reminder if you’re ever tempted to let your dog sleep right under the stars.
-It can get extra cold out in the elements, especially if your dog isn’t able to find a natural source of warmth away from the tent.
-The best place for keeping your dog warm while camping is right in the tent with you.
+It can get extra cold out in the elements, especially if your dog cannot find a natural source of warmth away from the tent.
+The best place for keeping your dog warm while camping is often in the tent with you.

 5. Keep Warm Together By the Campfire

 When it’s time to snuggle into the tent for the night, it is more difficult to get warm than stay warm.
-Before it’s time to head into the tent for the night, let your dog hang out by the warm campfire with you.
+Before it’s heading into the tent for the night, let your dog hang out by the warm campfire with you.
 Let the heat of the fire keep the chill off, so he’ll be nice and cozy when it’s time for bed.

 6. Use a Bottle of Warm Water

 Have a filled hot water bottle to have close by in the tent.
 This is another good source of warmth for your dog.
 We like the rubber hot water bottles because they are better at preventing leaks.
-Bottles with cotton covers avoid any burns from too hot water for your dog’s skin.
+Prevent burns from water that is too hot for your dog’s skin by using bottles with cotton covers.

 7. Protect and Warm Paws with Booties